strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.4.5.1 =
-* Removed debug calls to krumo() which would cause fatal errors in certain cituations.
+* Removed debug calls to krumo() which would cause fatal errors in certain situations.
 Please upgrade.
 (Note that PMPro versions that go three dots deep are usually the most important ones :)

 = 1.4.5 =
 * Now setting a var "code_level" in javascript in applydiscountcode.php so it can be used to manipulate prices, etc after applying a discount code.